 Of course not!

-To build our MP3-player, we would outsource much of the stuff we need to do.
-What we have is an idea about how to make our player more attractive to teens; our creativity is our added value.
-We would write the software that is in the player; we would let electronic manufacturers world-wide submit proposals to us to build the actual devices for us.
-And, since we would use Java, we wouldn't even need to start our programming effort on low-level basics.
+To build your drone, you would outsource much of the stuff you need to do.
+What you have is an idea about how to make your drone unique, attractive to customers; your creativity is your added value.
+You would let electronic manufacturers, world-wide, submit proposals to you, to build the actual devices for you.
+And, since you are going to use Java, you will not need to start your programming effort on low-level basics stuff.

 Inheritance in Object-Oriented Programming

 The fastest way to get something done in Java is to find an existing class that does almost what you want and you extend it.
 If you want to add an applet to a web page you've authored, there's a class called Applet that you can extend.
 If you want your Java application to open up a window on the screen you write a class that extends the class Frame provided in the Java Abstract Window Toolkit (AWT).
 By extending something else you automatically get everything that it has.
 You get this through a mechanism known in programming language jargon as inheritance; you inherit all of the things that make up the class you extend.

 A good way to think about the Java extends feature and inheritance in general is to think of it as the sheets of transparent plastic we used to write on when using an overhead projector (before notebook computers and presentation software became the standard).
 When you put one on top of another, you see all that lies on the lower sheets - it all comes right through.
 You get what's below the new sheet and everything that's on the new sheet.